Sears Home Services

 Here’s key information you need to start making the repair/replace decision: The average lifespan of a washer is 12 to 15 years.

-So repairing your washer when it’s only a few years old typically pays off — it should have many years of service left.
+So scheduling repair for your washer when it’s only a few years old typically pays off — it should have many years of service left.
 Conversely, replacing a 15-year-old washer makes sense, because if you repair it, odds are that it could need another repair soon.

 But if your washer is 6 to 8 years old — halfway through its expected life — the decision can be tough.
 Consider these factors when making the repair/replace decision for a middle-aged washing machine.